NIH-CARD/NDD_virus/README.md

 **FinnGen_Search_Terms**

-Creates csv file of FinnGen viral endpoints that have data for six neurodegenerative diseases (AD, ALS, dementia, MS, PD, and vascular dementia)
+Creates csv file of FinnGen viral endpoints that have data for six neurodegenerative diseases (AD, ALS, dementia, MS, PD, and vascular dementia); do this step before running Finn_Gen_Virus_FDR or Finn_Gen_Virus_ALL_lags

 **Finn_Gen_Virus_FDR**

-Adds FDR correction to viral exposure before NDD at lag 0

-**Finn_Gen_Virus_FDR_with_lags**

-Adds FDR correction to viral exposure before NDD at all lags
+Adds FDR correction to viral exposure before NDD at lag 0; can also use to get viral exposure at all lags before NDD

-**Finn_Gen_Virus_BOTH_directions**
+**Finn_Gen_Virus_ALL_lags**

 Selects viral endpoint/NDD pairs that have data for both viral exposure before NDD and viral exposure after NDD diagnosis; adds FDR correction